knights-analytics/hugot/README.md

 We currently support generative models only within the text generation pipeline.
 Please look at the [ORT tests](hugot_ort_test.go) for an example of its usage.

+To use the experimental Engine support for concurrent requests and inference batching, use the `WithGenerativeEngine()` option when creating a session.

 ## Hardware acceleration 🚀

 Hugot now also supports the following accelerator backends for your inference:
  - CUDA (tested on Onnx Runtime and XLA).
 See below for setup instructions.
  - TPU (XLA only)
- - TensorRT (untested, available in Onnx Runtime only)
+ - TensorRT (available in Onnx Runtime only)
- - DirectML (untested, available in Onnx Runtime only)
+ - DirectML (available in Onnx Runtime only)
- - CoreML (untested, available in Onnx Runtime only)
+ - CoreML (available in Onnx Runtime only)
- - OpenVINO (untested, available in Onnx Runtime only)
+ - OpenVINO (available in Onnx Runtime only)

-Please help us out by testing the untested options above and providing feedback, good or bad!
+Please provide feedback if encountering any issues with the accelerators above!

 To use Hugot with Nvidia gpu acceleration, you need to have the following:

 - The Nvidia driver for your graphics card (if running in Docker and WSL2, starting with --gpus all should inherit the drivers from the host OS)
 - ONNX Runtime:
     - The cuda gpu version of ONNX Runtime on the machine/docker container.
 You can see how we get that by looking at the [Dockerfile](./Dockerfile).
 You can also get the ONNX Runtime libraries that we use for testing from the release.
 Just download the gpu .so libraries and put them in /usr/lib.
     - The required CUDA libraries installed on your system that are compatible with the ONNX Runtime gpu version you use.
 See [here](https://onnxruntime.ai/docs/execution-providers/CUDA-ExecutionProvider.html).
-For instance, for onnxruntime-gpu 1.23.2, we need CUDA 12.x (any minor version should be compatible) and cuDNN 9.x.
+For instance, for onnxruntime-gpu 1.24.4, we need CUDA 12.x (any minor version should be compatible) and cuDNN 9.x.
     - Start a session with the following:
       ```
       opts := []options.WithOption{